 I totally agree with you.

-And you know, Dan, the reason I wanted you to go first, I wanted to see how you would uh what you would say, and I agree with you a hundred percent because you know you you've been in the business where your job was to protect other people and to protect them from you know, not just somebody who was uh out to kill them, but somebody who's out to hurt them.
+And I agree with you 100% because, you know, you've been in the business where your job was to protect other people and to protect them from, you know, not just somebody who was out to kill them, but somebody who's out to hurt them.

-I'm going out of my way every day to say this is not rank and file FBI when I'm talking about, you know, McCabe and Comey and Strzok and Paige and these other people because and I even have said and predicted they're gonna be the heroes here because look at what these guys deal with every day.
+I'm going out of my way every day to say this is not rank and file FBI when I'm talking about, you know, McCabe and Comey and Strzok and Paige and these other people.

 They're amazing.

-Well, we also now have discovered if you're just joining us, shooting reported at the Capitol Gazette newspaper, and we have multiple fatalities, multiple injured here.
+All right, well, we also now have discovered to be just joining a shooting reported at the Capitol Gazette newspaper.

-The suspect did use a shotgun, it's been now confirmed, uh, and apparently shot through glass into the newsroom.
+It's been now confirmed and apparently shot through glass into the newsroom.

-They believe they do have the one and only suspect, but they're checking for bombs, obviously clearing the building and making sure that there are no potential accomplices or or anybody that might have been involved or helped this individual that they do have in custody in any way, shape, manner, or form.
+They believe they do have the one and only suspect, but they're checking for bombs, obviously clearing the building, and making sure that there are no potential accomplices or anybody that might have been involved or helped this individual that they do have in custody in any way, shape, manner, or form.

 Other law enforcement is on the scene.